-15 Genius Ways to Make Your Place Look Luxe on a Budget
+Sneaky Ways to Make Your Place Look Luxe on a Budget

-Is there anything better than having people over and getting compliments on your home?
-It’s especially satisfying when you spent far from a fortune to make it look chic.
+There aren’t many things more satisfying than having people over and getting compliments on your place—especially when you spent far from a fortune to make it look chic.
 Not only does it speak volumes about your ability to spot a deal, but it shows that your thoughtful styling choices with well-chosen, well-placed finds didn’t go unnoticed.
 Whenever this happens to me (on the daily—JK), I coolly thank the complimenter and do a little 💃 in my head.

 The point is: Getting a deal is always a rush, but it’s especially thrilling when it comes to home décor, because it’s not like that shit is generally cheap.
 But there are a few hacks that always work when it comes to making a space appear much pricier and higher-end.

-Below, 15 of our favorite tricks, paired with excellent shopping picks—all under $200 (and many under $100).
+Ahead, check out our favorite tricks, paired with excellent shopping picks—all under $200 (and many under $100).
 Happy styling!

-Pendant lights are an easy, cheap way to add an edgy (and expensive) vibe.

 Marble exudes cool elegance, even if it's just an accent piece.